-Amagda Pérez has extensive experience working with immigrants of varied nationalities and other disenfranchised communities.
+Amagda Pérez is Co-director of the Immigration Law Clinic.
+She has extensive experience working with immigrants of varied nationalities and other disenfranchised communities.
 She brings a wealth of experience in immigration and poverty law to the Immigration Law Clinic, where she supervises law students in the preparation of deportation defense cases.
 Pérez also serves as the Executive Director of California Rural Legal Assistance Foundation.

 Holly S. Cooper

-Holly S. Cooper has extensive litigation experience defending the rights of immigrants and is a nationally recognized expert on immigration detention issues and on the immigration consequences of criminal convictions.
+Holly S. Cooper is Co-director of the Immigration Law Clinic.
+She has extensive litigation experience defending the rights of immigrants and is a nationally recognized expert on immigration detention issues and on the immigration consequences of criminal convictions.
 In the Immigration Law Clinic, she focuses on advocating for the rights of detained immigrants.
 Earlier in her career, she served as Senior Staff Attorney at the Florence Immigrant & Refugee Rights Project.